Skip Navigation

 Welcome to the Dickinson ISD Transition Page!

 This page is designed to provide parents and teachers with information and resources for students as they transition from public school education to adult settings.
 Information regarding the DISD transition instruction program is also provided.
-The DISD Transition and Employment Services Designee is Laura Batson, 281-229-6095.
+The DISD Transition and Employment Services Designee is Laurie G. Rodriguez, 281-229-6084.

 There are many resources to help parents and guardians with the transition process.
 Follow this link to the Student-Centered Texas Transitions Network where you will be able to to download the newly revised resource created by the (SCTN) to assist educators with implementing quality transition services for students with disabilities.